-The local cuisine comes in the form of Nepali, Newari, Tibetan dishes.
-You can opt-in to try the new spicy flavors.
+The local cuisine comes in the form of Nepali, Newari and Tibetan dishes.
+You can opt-in to try these spicy flavors.

 Visiting or passing by Kathmandu?
 You wouldn't want to miss what the city has to offer.

-Kathmandu (also known as KTM), the capital of Nepal, is the first place that you will step in when you enter this nation by air.
+Kathmandu (also known as KTM) – the capital of Nepal, is the first place that you will step in when you enter this nation by air.
 Tribhuvan International Airport (TIA) is the only international airport in Nepal and it happens to be located in Kathmandu.
 So, your journey in Nepal begins in this city filled with temples.
-It is also referred as "The City of Temples" because the place is filled with pagoda style temples mostly dating back to 16th and 17th century.
+It is also referred as "The City of Temples" because the place is filled with pagoda style temples which mostly dates back to 16th and 17th century.

-Kathmandu is the name of the bowl shaped valley and it is also the name of one of the cities located in this valley.
+Kathmandu is the name of the bowl shaped valley and it also happens to be the name of one of the cities located in this valley.
 The name of the valley is "Kathmandu Valley" and the name of the city is Kathmandu city.
 It is also referred as KTM city or just KTM.
+In Newari, it is called Yẽ or Yẽ Deya.
 Some old names of it are Kantipur or Kasthamandap Mahanagar.
 The name of other sister cities located inside this valley are Lalitpur also known as Patan, Bhaktapur also known as Khwopa, Kirtipur and Madhyapur Thimi.
 Together these cities form the largest urban settlement of Nepal housing the highest number of people.

 When you land in Kathmandu, don't let the population, traffic, and pollution scare you off to another city.
-You've landed in one of the densest valley in the world and if you come from a quiet place, you might never get accustomed to this city.
+You've landed in one of the densest valley in the world and if you come from a quiet place, you might never get accustomed to the noise.
 Since you've landed here already, make the most of your time.
-There's a lot to see here before you move on to other cities like Pokhara and Lumbini or before starting your journey into the great Himalayas.
+There's a lot to see here before you move on to other cities like Pokhara and Lumbini or before starting your trek into the great Himalayas.

 Your journey in this amazing Himalayan nation most definitely starts in Kathmandu.
-Here in KTM, you will find several architectural beauties.
-It isn't called the city of temples just randomly.
-You will find tons of temples built in ancient times that have a lot of artistic details and cultural values embedded in them.
+Here in KTM, you will find several architectural buildings.
+It isn't called the city of temples because it is a catchy name.
+You will find tons of temples built during ancient times that have a lot of artistic details and cultural values embedded in them.
 Every place in the city is bound to have at least one temple.
 But you'll find the amazing ones in the three durbar squares of the valley: Kathmandu Durbar Square, Patan Durbar Square and Bhaktapur Durbar Square.

-Besides the durbar squares, Kathmandu is also the home to a number of United Nations Educational, Scientific and Cultural Organization (UNESCO) world heritage sites.
-There are seven world heritage sites in total.
+Besides the durbar squares, Kathmandu is also the home to a number of United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage sites.
+There are seven world heritage sites here in total.
 These sites are usually filled with temples or stupas.
-They are all old dating back a long time.
+They are all old – dating back a few centuries at least.

 You will find most temples in the durbar squares dating back to the 16th and 17th century.
-The Buddhist stupas are older than that.
-Most temples inside the durbar squares have been reconstructed after they were destroyed in a major earthquake that occurred on Jan 16, 1934.
-These temples are maintained regularly.
-Their original designs are preserved during reconstruction.
+The Buddhist stupas are older than that and are claimed to be of the Lichhavi period.
+Most temples inside the durbar squares have been renovated after they were destroyed in a major earthquake that occurred on Jan 16, 1934.
+They are maintained regularly, so don't be surpised to find them under renovation.
+Their original designs are preserved during the process.

 You will find many temples of historical importance scattered around the valley.
 But the most recommended places to go in Kathmandu are the UNESCO World Heritage Sites.
 Such sites are home to temples of utmost historical and cultural importance.
 They are quite fascinating to visit and are filled with tourists.

 You will also find other tourist areas in Kathmandu.
-Places such as Thamel, Jhamsikhel, Pulchowk, Jawalakhel, Durbarmarg, Lazimpat, and Freak Street are popular among locals, domestic and international tourists alike.
+Places such as Thamel, Jhamsikhel, Pulchowk, Jawalakhel, Durbarmarg, Lazimpat, and Freak Street are popular among locals as well as domestic and international tourists alike.
 These locations have restaurants, shops, hotels and general places to hang out.

 All the major government offices and banks of Nepal are also in Kathmandu.
 Chances are you will have to come here if you have some official work.
 Kathmandu is also naturally the largest market of Nepal.
 It is a business hub with the most economic activities when compared to the rest of the country.
 So, whether it is for cultural tours or for shopping, restocking and socializing, you will find it best served in KTM.